amanyagami/Random-Number-Generation/README.md

 The CCML states ![](https://latex.codecogs.com/gif.latex?x_%7Bt%7D%5E%7Bi%7D) are represented in 64 bit IEEE double-precision binary floating point format.The chaotic states are intialized using the 3bit sample from audio.
-The interval between each perturbation operation is se- lected based on the number of rounds required to diffuse the bits in one state to all eight states.
+The interval between each perturbation operation is selected based on the number of rounds required to diffuse the bits in one state to all eight states.
 For L = 8, the number of rounds required is 8/2 = 4, therefore perturbation of the x it only occurs once every four iterations.
 The value of x it is